theblackwidower/CICE-Scheduler/README.md

 Open modules/dblogin.php and edit the data within to match the PostgreSQL database settings, and user information.

 Open the application on your web browser and click on "Login".
 The default admin username and password is 'admin' and 'password'.
-Once logged in, immediately click on "Account", and "Change Password".
+Once logged in, you will be immediately asked to change your password.
+This is required.
 Change the password to something memorable and unique.
-Do this immediately to prevent security breaches.

 After this, the application has been successfully installed.